We become responsible forever for what we’ve tamed.

 Screening-Inclusive Adoptions: Why is Screening Necessary?

 Rescues, shelters, and other animal welfare organizations are supposed to do what is best for the animals.
-We are not fulfilling that obligation if we neglect to fact-find on the animals’ behalf.
-However, screening does also help adopters: placement organizations objectively assess adopter needs, hopes, and expectations as well as trustworthiness and responsibility level.
-The goal is to make a good match in which both adopter and adoptee will be happy and well together; that goal cannot realistically be met without first gathering data.
-Therefore it is important to understand into what conditions placement organizations are placing their animals.
-Furthermore, between screening and continued personalized contact, services to the adopter are improved.
-Screening provides insights that help organizations understand how to best inform, serve, and work in supportive partnership with adopters, and ongoing contact helps facilitate lifelong cooperative efforts, not only by responding to difficulties, but by reducing the likelihood that difficulties will arise.
+We are not fulfilling that obligation if we neglect to fact-find on the animals’ behalf or if we neglect to prepare adopters with the skills they will need to humanely keep a pet.
+As the industry has become less careful, people have become less inclined to participate in careful processes, believing them to be invasive or otherwise objectionable.
+We all must understand and acknowledge that these processes are beneficial to everyone.
+Screening does help adopters by helping them ensure a good match, and thereby it can spare adopters from heartbreak in the form of surrender or worse.
+Careful, conscientious placement organizations objectively assess animal and adopter needs, hopes, and expectations as well as trustworthiness and responsibility level.
+The goal is to make a good match in which both adopter and adoptee will be happy and well together; that goal cannot be met without first gathering data.
+Screening provides insights that help organizations understand how to best inform, serve, and work in supportive partnership with adopters.
+Careful match-making coupled with pre-adoption training serves everyone by increasing the likelihood of lifelong success.

 Fortunately, EBSA benefits the human public in many ways.
-What adopter, after all, wouldn’t benefit by taking home, along with the new adoptee, a powerful new skillset that normally costs $100 an hour or more?
+What adopter wouldn’t benefit by taking home, along with the new adoptee, a powerful new skillset that normally costs $100 an hour or more?
 Who of the general public wouldn’t benefit by the pet population becoming more behaviorally sound, and guardians becoming more knowledgeable and skilled--resulting, e.g., in fewer dog bites, more affordable and accessible insurance, more housing access for those with pets, et cetera?
 Shelters, rescues, and sanctuaries benefit by an increase of space and time for the animals that most desperately need them.
-Every area of the country benefits from an increase in responsible, lifelong homes for companion animals as a result of increasing the number of skilled, humane adopters.
-The most direct, logical way to achieve that increase is by prevention—by stopping the cycle of surrender-shelter-rehome.
+Every area of the country benefits from the increase in responsible, lifelong homes for companion animals.
+The most direct, logical way to achieve that increase is by prevention—by reverting the cycle of surrender-shelter-rehome.